Pekka Haavisto

 Haavisto returned to the Finnish Parliament in the Finnish parliamentary election of March 2007 after an absence of 12 years and was re-elected in 2011, 2015, and 2019.
 Between April 1995 and April 1999 he was the Minister of Environment in the Lipponen I Cabinet.
 In October 2013 he was appointed as the Minister for International Development after Heidi Hautala resigned from the job.
 He has also been a member of the Helsinki City Council.

-He was also a candidate for the 2012 Finnish presidential election and 2018 Finnish presidential election coming second and losing to Sauli Niinistö in both times.
+Haavisto finished second in the Finnish presidential elections in 2012, 2018 and 2024; twice to Sauli Niinistö and finally to Alexander Stubb.
 Haavisto became the first openly gay candidate to run for the presidency of Finland.

-At the end of 2019, the Ministry of Foreign Affairs' plan for the repatriation of Finnish family members of ISIS fighters in the al-Hawl refugee camp made headlines.
-In December 2020, the Parliament's Constitutional Law Committee found that foreign minister Haavisto, who had pushed for Finnish children from the al-Hawl refugee camp to be brought to Finland, had broken Finnish law by trying to replace a foreign ministry official who refused to act after a difference of opinion over the repatriation.
-However, the Committee declared it had not found reason to bring criminal charges against him.
-Afterwards, the parliament had a vote of confidence on Haavisto.
-The result was 101–68 in favor of Haavisto.
-Only one government party member, Hannu Hoskonen of the Centre party, voted "no confidence".

 Political career

 Haavisto was a member of the Parliament of Finland from 1987 to 1995.
 He was the chairperson of the Green League from 1993 to 1995.
 He served as the Minister of the Environment in Paavo Lipponen's first cabinet between 1995 and 1999.
 He was the first European cabinet minister representing a Green party.

 From 1999 to 2005, Haavisto worked for the United Nations in various tasks.
 He led the United Nations Environment Programme (UNEP) research groups in Kosovo, Afghanistan, Iraq, Liberia, Palestine and Sudan.
 He also coordinated the UN investigation in the effects of depleted uranium in Kosovo, Montenegro, Serbia and Bosnia and Herzegovina.
 Haavisto also represented the UNEP in the investigations in the Baia Mare mining accident in Romania.
 In 2005 he was appointed as the special representative of the European Union in Sudan where he participated in the Darfur peace talks.

-In 2007 and 2011 Haavisto was re-elected to the Parliament from the electoral district of Helsinki.
+In 2007 and 2011 Haavisto was re-elected to Parliament by the electoral district of Helsinki.